shipshapecode/website-nuxt/blog/posts/2020-07-09-miragejs-graphql-tools.md

 Using [Mirage](https://miragejs.com/) can be very handy to allow app developers to build features early and not be blocked by an API that doesn't exist yet or that is still in progress.
 This way you can have a proof of concept or can work on features that simply need to be put in place for persistence somewhere later on.

 While this works across many different application stacks, it has traditionally been used expecting a REST style API and it's not completely turn-key for some technologies such as GraphQL.
-A number of folks, including the Mirage core team, have been working on the best workflows to make that an easier experience.
+A number of folks, including the Mirage core team, have been working on the best workflows to make that an easier experience, but it is not yet [robustly documented](https://miragejs.com/docs/comparison-with-other-tools/#graphql-query-mocking).
 While that is underway, this is how we decided to improve our workflow as the code base grows.

 Recently, we needed to apply simulation for a Javascript application using GraphQL.
 During so, we worked on some utilities to streamline the developer experience for updates and maintanence.
 The examples for dealing with this are for a very basic use case.